-Hello, I'm Mob from the Negolove team at SKOOTA GAMES.
+Hello, I’m Mob from the Negorabu team at SKOOTA GAMES.

 Recently, I was at the venue of the world’s largest gaming festival, the "Tokyo Game Show 2025," held at Makuhari Messe.
 The overwhelming waves of people filling the venue, the sounds and lights echoing from massive booths, and the dazzling new titles showcased by well-known major publishers...
 The sheer intensity of it all was truly something that could only be described as a "festival," incomparable to any other event.

-Amidst this massive flood of light, I found myself naturally drawn to a corner where small gems with strong personalities, known as "indie games," quietly shone.
-I thought that being displayed alongside AAA titles on such a grand stage would make the inherent charm and underlying strength of indie games stand out even more clearly.
+Amidst this massive flood of light, I found myself naturally drawn to a corner where small gems with strong personalities quietly shone—namely, the area dedicated to "indie games."
+I thought that it was precisely because these indie games were displayed alongside AAA titles on such a grand stage that their inherent charm and underlying strength would become even more vivid.

 The Tokyo Game Show is a place where games from all over the world gather, transcending Asia.
-Not only are there works from Japan, but games from various countries shine in the same space here.
+Not only are there works from Japan, but games from various countries shine brightly in the same space.

 In this report, I would like to share my encounters with six indie games that felt particularly special on this grand stage of TGS, divided into two parts: the first and the second.